ratana/rotation-vector-compass/README.md

 # Rotation Vector Augmented Reality Compass

 ###An Augmented Reality Compass using the Rotation Vector Sensor:
 This project is a proof of concept for various experiments involving the Rotation Vector Sensor, Augmented Reality, overlaying these on top of a Camera Preview, and using the Canvas API for drawing.

+Contributions welcome, especially with regard to improving compatibility with any non-conforming devices, and with improving the orientation derivation.

 ## Uses the Canvas API for drawing: